marherje/SiWECAL_p_AHCAL_Sim/README.md

 	- `Joint processors`: (TBD)

 ## ANALYSIS
-- `ECAL_Sim`: Shower and PID studies.
+### `ECAL_Sim`: Shower and PID studies.
 - `ShowerStudy`: Construction of variables, shower profile, Molière radius, plots, etc.
 - `PIDNTuples`: Optimized code for building the "ttree" for PID studies, includes histograms for all of them and macros to obtain plots.
 Includes macros for different PID scenarios (3 or 4 particles)
 - `ML4PID`: Features a Particle Swarm Optimization (PSO) of hyper-parameters for a BDT-Based particle identification (PID).
 Requires the NTuples from PIDNTuples.
 - `ML4PID/PSOforECALPID`: 3 categories (3 particles)
 - `ML4PID/PSOforECALPID_4cat`: 4 categories (4 particles)
 - `More TBD`

-# USEFUL CHECKS:
-- `To visualize`:
-"geoDisplay -compact compactgeometryfile.xml"

-- `To check materials, distances and possible overlappings`:
-"materialScan compactgeometryfile.xml x0 y0 z0 x1 y1 z1"
-it will display a list of materials moving in a straight line from (x0,y0,z0) to (x1,y1,z1)